Azerbaijan, Bulgaria discuss cooperation | News.az

 Azerbaijan, Bulgaria discuss cooperation

-Deputy Minister of Foreign Affairs Yuri Sterk, in turn, highlighted his meetings held in Baku.
-He stressed the importance of cooperation in the fields of transport, energy, tourism, agriculture and culture.
-He noted Bulgaria attaches great importance to development of relations with Azerbaijan.
-The Deputy FM emphasized the particular importance of cooperation between the legislative bodies in development of bonds.

-The Deputy FM noted Bulgaria supports the peaceful settlement of the Armenia-Azerbaijan, Nagorno-Karabakh conflict.
+The minister provided insight into wide-scale court and legal reforms carried out under the leadership of President Ilham Aliyev, including transparent election of judges, use of electronic courts and activity of administrative justice.

+On history of friendly relations between the two countries, Sotir Tsatsarov stressed the benefit of positive experience of Azerbaijan for Bulgaria in several fields.

-They exchanged views on boosting relations as well as prospects of cooperation between the two countries.
+The two exchanged views on the prospects of cooperation between the ministries of justice of the two countries, including improvement of legislation, fight against the terrorism.

+Bulgarian Ambassador to the country Maya Khristova, Azerbaijan`s Ambassador Nargiz Gurbanova, as well as Deputy Minister of Justice Azar Jafarov, Deputy Prosecutor General, head of Anti-Corruption Department under the Prosecutor-General Kamran Aliyev were also present at the meeting.

 News.Az